Volume 20, Issue 4 (Winter 2026) Salmand: Iranian Journal of Ageing 2026, 20(4): 610-623 | Back to browse issues page

 XML Persian Abstract Print

-1- Department of Speech Therapy, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran.
+1- Department of Speech Therapy, Faculty of Rehabilitation Sciences, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran. & Department of Speech Therapy, Faculty of Rehabilitation Sciences, Babol University of Medical Sciences, Babol, Iran.

-2- Department of Speech Therapy, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran. , fa.yadegari@uswr.ac.ir
+2- Department of Speech Therapy, Faculty of Rehabilitation Sciences, University of Social Welfare and Rehabilitation Sciences, Tehran, Iran. , fa.yadegari@uswr.ac.ir

-Objectives: Natural aging is accompanied by declines in physical, sensory, psychomotor, and cognitive areas.
-When these natural reductions occur alongside a chronic illness such as aphasia resulting from a stroke, they can significantly impact an individual's quality of life.
-This study aimed to examine and compare the quality of life of Iranian elderly individuals with stroke across different severities of aphasia.
+Objectives Natural aging is accompanied by declines in physical, sensory, psychomotor, and cognitive domains.
+When these declines occur along with stroke-induced aphasia, it can significantly affect an individual’s quality of life (QoL).
+This study aimed to examine the relationship of aphasia severity with QoL in Iranian older adults with stroke-induced aphasia.

-Conclusions: As the severity of aphasia increases, the quality of life scores of elderly individuals with stroke decline.
-These findings highlight the significance of considering disease severity in assessing the quality of life of older adults and can guide therapeutic and supportive interventions.
+Conclusion As the severity of aphasia increases, the QoL of Iranian older people with stroke-induced aphasia declines.
+These findings underscore the importance of considering aphasia severity in evaluating the QoL of older adults in Iran, and can be useful for therapeutic and supportive interventions.

 Type of Study: Research | Subject: Speech therapy